3/22/08 Escorts Speak Out in Outrage About ABC Prostitution Program

 On a Sad Note:

-This post shows why I have stressed for years getting the street hookers OFF THE
+This post shows why I have stressed for years getting the street hookers OFF

-tougher laws against street hookers with required rehab programs!:
+need to have tougher laws against street hookers with required rehab programs!:

 HI DIANE, MY NAME IS JB AND I WAS THE PERSON DRIVING THE MOBILE VAN WHEN YOU

 WERE IN CAMDEN.
 I WAS WORKING FOR AHEC AT THE TIME.
-I JUST WANTED TO TELL YOU
+I JUST WANTED TO TELL

-CAMDEN.
+CITY OF CAMDEN.
 PRESUMELY BY DRUG DEALERS.

 Posted by: